Philip Dunne (Ludlow MP): Political career

-He was elected to the House of Commons at the 2005 general election for Ludlow when he unseated the incumbent Liberal Democrat MP, Matthew Green.
-Dunne regained the (historically safe) seat for the Conservatives; the seat having been lost at the 2001 general election.
+Dunne was first elected to the House of Commons at the 2005 general election, when he was elected as MP for Ludlow, winning with 45.1% of the vote and a majority of 2,027.
 He made his maiden speech on 8 June 2005.

+Prior to the Conservative leadership election of 2005, he balloted his constituents about whom he should vote for in the contest.
+He ended up supporting David Cameron for leader.

-During his first term in Parliament (2005–2010) he was a member of the Work and Pensions Select committee, and in 2006 he was appointed to the Public Accounts Committee.
+During his first term in Parliament (2005–2010), Dunne was a member of the Work and Pensions Select committee, and in 2006 he was appointed to the Public Accounts Committee.

-Philip Dunne held the Ludlow constituency seat in the 2010 general election with a notable swing from the Liberal Democrats, giving Dunne a 52.8 per cent share of the vote and a new, strengthened majority of 9,749.
-In the 2015 general election Dunne again increased his share of the vote and substantially increased his majority.
+At the 2010 general election, Dunne was re-elected as MP for Ludlow with an increased vote share of 52.8% and an increased majority of 9,749.

+Following the formation of the Liberal Democrat–Conservative coalition government, Dunne was appointed as an assistant government whip in the House of Commons.
+In September 2012, he was appointed Minister for Defence Equipment, Support and Technology with responsibility for defence procurement and defence exports.
+In this role, he was the minister responsible for, and one of the backers of, the bill which became the Defence Reform Act 2014.

+At the 2015 general election, Dunne was again re-elected with an increased vote share of 54.3% and an increased majority of 18,929.

 In July 2016, he was appointed as Minister for State for Health.
 In Prime Minister Theresa May's January 2018 reshuffle, he was dismissed from his ministerial post.
 Before losing his post, Dunne was accused of belittling the winter NHS bed crisis by suggesting unwell people in accident and emergency departments of hospitals without beds could instead use seats.

-Just before the Conservative leadership election of 2005, he balloted his constituents about whom he should vote for in the contest.
-After this ballot Dunne announced that he would be supporting David Cameron; he was also Chairman of Cameron's campaign in Shropshire.
+Dunne was again re-elected at the snap 2017 general election with an increased vote share of 62.9% and an increased majority of 19,286.

-Following the formation of the Liberal Democrat–Conservative coalition government shortly after the general election, Philip Dunne was appointed as an unpaid assistant government whip in the House of Commons.
-In September 2012, he was appointed Minister for Defence Equipment, Support and Technology with responsibility for defence procurement and defence exports.
-In this role, he was the minister responsible for, and one of the backers of, the bill which became the Defence Reform Act 2014.
-He was appointed to the Privy Council of the United Kingdom in the 2019 New Years Honours List, giving him the honorific title "The Right Honourable".
+Dunne was appointed to the Privy Council of the United Kingdom in the 2018 Special Honours, giving him the honorific title "The Right Honourable" for life.

 In the 2019 leadership election, Dunne managed Jeremy Hunt's campaign.

 In November 2019, at a hustings held in Church Stretton, Dunne told the Labour candidate, Kuldip Sahota, that he was "talking through his turban".
+He was again re-elected at the 2019 general election with an increased vote share of 64.1% and an increased majority of 23,648.

 On 29 January 2020, Dunne was elected as chairman of the Environmental Audit Committee, spearheading the examination of government policies' impact on the environment.
 In this remit, he proposed a private member's bill aiming at sanctioning water companies "that discharge sewage into Britain's rivers".

+In May 2023, Dunne announced he would stand down at the 2024 general election.

 Personal life

 He is married to Domenica and they have two sons and two daughters.
 As well as farming, Dunne has worked in banking.
 He also helped start up Ottakar's bookshop.

-In 2009, Dunne's wealth was estimated at £5m.